worker-tools/html-rewriter/README.md

 [`base64.ts`](./base64.ts) has the required WASM inlined as compressed base64.
 The total size is 447K (345K gzipped).
 This ensures that HTML Rewriter is working properly when bundled, offline, etc.
-Generally this is the "safer" version, but the "hackyness" of ~400K of inlined WASM and relying on [`DecompressionStream`][dcs] is significant (without compression, the file size would be 1.2MB).
+The "hackyness" of ~400K of inlined WASM and relying on [`DecompressionStream`][dcs] is significant (without compression, the file size would be 1.2MB), but its simplicity makes it easier to get it to work with various bundlers (including Deno's own, as of this writing).
-It is however quite awesome that it works.

 [dcs]: https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream